-Land degradation from farming, logging, mining and other human activities adds to the climate crisis and costs the world up to 17 percent of global GDP, a U.N. official who heads a major treaty intended to prevent more land from turning into desert landscapes said on Friday.
+Land degradation from farming, logging, mining and other human activities adds to the climate crisis and costs the world up to 17% of global GDP, a U.N. official who heads a major treaty intended to prevent more land from turning into desert landscapes said on Friday.

-Ibrahim Thiaw, executive secretary of the U.N.
-Convention to Combat Desertification, or UNCCD, told reporters on the sidelines of a major summit in New Delhi, India from September 2-13.
-He said the summit’s efforts to restore land will dramatically improve people’s livelihoods by reducing economic and climate risks.
+Ibrahim Thiaw, executive secretary of the United Nations Convention to Combat Desertification, or UNCCD, told reporters on the sidelines of a major summit in New Delhi, India from September 2-13 that efforts to restore land can dramatically improve people's livelihoods by reducing economic and climate risks.

 "This is not a local issue.
 It is purely global.
 A sand and dust storm is known by many words in many parts of the world," Thiaw said, referring to storms last year that affected northern India, the Aral Sea and Europe.
 Each year, he said, about 70 nations, including many of the world's poorest areas, grapple with drought.

-He cited Food and Agriculture Organization statistics showing that 99.7 percent of the food that people eat worldwide comes from land-based sources; just 0.3 percent comes from oceans and other aquatic ecosystems.
+Thiaw cited Food and Agriculture Organization statistics showing that 99.7% of the food that people eat worldwide comes from land-based sources; just 0.3% comes from oceans and other aquatic ecosystems.

 "In very simple terms, the message is to say: Invest in land restoration as a way of improving livelihoods and reducing vulnerabilities contributing to climate change and reducing risks for the economy," said Thiaw.

-Land degradation could cost the world economy $23 trillion by 2050, according to treaty figures, including average losses equivalent to 9 percent of GDP for 21 nations the UNCCD’s research partners studied closely.
-Some of the worst affected countries, such as the Central African Republic, could see 40 percent losses, while Asia and Africa stand to bear the highest costs: $84 billion a year and $65 billion a year, respectively.
+Land degradation could cost the world economy US$23 trillion by 2050, according to treaty figures, including average losses equivalent to 9% of GDP for the 21 nations that UNCCD's research partners studied closely.
+Some of the worst affected countries, such as Central African Republic, could see 40% losses, while Asia and Africa stand to bear the highest costs: US$84 billion a year and US$65 billion a year, respectively.

 Of land, gender and climate